serralvo/serralvo.github.io/_posts/2020-07-11-singletons-and-tests-in-swift.markdown

 ```

 Look, our singleton `CustomerManager` implements `CustomerManagerProtocol`, right?
-So we can pass it on `CheckoutInteractor` initializer:
+Now we can pass it on `CheckoutInteractor` initializer:

 ```swift
 let interactor = CheckoutInteractor(withCustomerManager: CustomerManager.shared)
 ```
-If you want more convenience you can set `CustomerManager.shared` as default implementation:
+Tip: If you want more convenience you can set `CustomerManager.shared` as default implementation:

 ```swift
 class CheckoutInteractor {

     private let customerManager: CustomerManagerProtocol